wolf-adam-eily/rnaseq_for_model_plant/README.md

 AT1G01225	AT1G01225.1	=	AT1G01225	AT1G01225.1	2	0.000000	0.000000	0.000000	1025	AT1G01225.1	1025
 </pre>

-All of the information in the .tmap file may be readily understood now, knowing that "len" and "ref_match_len" are the sequence lengths and reference lengths, respectively.
+All of the  Information in the .tmap file may be readily understood now, knowing that "len" and "ref_match_len" are the sequence lengths and reference lengths, respectively.

 Lastly,
 <pre style="color: silver; background: black;">-bash-4.2$ head merged.tracking